-As of March 2, 2008 the Company declared a dividend of the Lightspace Units equal to 0.03997 Units per share on its outstanding shares of Series A Preferred Stock payable on the close of business on March 27, 2008.
+As of March 2, 2008 the Company declared a dividend of the Lightspace Units equal to 0.03997 Units per share on its outstanding shares of Series A Preferred Stock payable on the close of business on March 27, 2008 pending certificate printing and any other regulatory approvals.
+The dividend was distributed to all Series A Preferred Stockholders on June 23, 2008 and the under the terms of the Series A Preferred Stock the shares were simultaneously cancelled.